BerryWorksSoftware/edi-json/README.md

 in the form of a [runnable jar](https://github.com/BerryWorksSoftware/edi-json/blob/master/repo/com/berryworks/edireader-json-basic/5.5.13/edireader-json-basic-5.5.13.jar) that is provided for installation at your site.

-The reverse transformation, producing EDI from JSON input, is also supported in the Premium Edition described below.
-Also, an EDI to YAML feature is coming soon for both the Basic and Premium editions.
+The reverse transformation, producing EDI from JSON input, is supported in the Premium Edition described below.
+An add-on specific to the 837 Health Care Claim is available with the Premium Edition to validate and analyze a claim.

+An EDI to YAML feature is coming soon for both the Basic and Premium editions.

 ## Feature Summary for EDI to JSON
 * Formatting